Trivandrum Tourist Destinations

-Thiruvananthapuram aka Thiruvananthapuram is the southernmost district in Kerala.
-Also known as Thiruvananthapuram, which is the capital of the state.
+Thiruvananthapuram aka Trivandrum is the southernmost district in Kerala, which is the capital of the state.
 The word Thiruvananthapuram is derived from Tiru, Anantha, Puram which means -“ The Town Of Lord Anantha“.
-Thiruvananthapuram was the capital and heart of Travancore princely state.
-Thiruvananthapuram is famous among tourists for its historical monuments, exotic beaches, religious sites and picturesque landscapes.
+Thiruvananthapuram was the capital and heart of Travancore’s princely state.
+Thiruvananthapuram is famous among tourists for its historical monuments, exotic beaches, religious sites, and picturesque landscapes.

-Thiruvananthapuram is famous for the Dravida-Kerala style temple architecture.
+Thiruvananthapuram is famous for its Dravida-Kerala-style temple architecture.
 The spiritual vibe and the architecture of the temples are major tourist attractions.
 The most famous temples that shout out historical and architectural relevance are Padmanabhaswamy temple, Attukal Bhagawati temple, Pazhavangadi Ganapathy Temple, Karikkakom Temple, Kunnumpara Temple & Suchindram Temple.

 Kunnumpara temple is located 3-4 km from Kovalam.
 The temple is situated on top of the hills giving you the picturesque view of Kovalam beach and the sea.
 The pristine surroundings of the temple are ideal for meditating.

-Shanghumukham beach located in Thiruvananthapuram is famous for Raja Ravi Varma sculpture known as Jalakanyaka(Mermaid).
+Shanghumukham beach located in Thiruvananthapuram is famous for its Raja Ravi Varma sculpture known as Jalakanyaka(Mermaid).

 Veli tourist village is a famous picnic destination in Thiruvananthapuram.
-Large garden decorates the southern bank of Veli lagoon.
+A large garden decorates the southern bank of the Veli lagoon.
 You can visit the Veli beach connected by the floating bridge.
-You can enjoy boat rides in Veli lake, swimming pool, horse riding, a long walkway along the Akkulam lake etc. The gardens are decorated with garden landscapes.
+You can enjoy boat rides in Veli lake, a swimming pool, horse riding, a long walkway along the Akkulam lake, etc. The gardens are decorated with garden landscapes.

 Padmanabhapuram Palace lies 64 km from Thiruvananthapuram.
-It is located in en route Kanyakumari.
+It is located en route to Kanyakumari.
 The wooden palace is the epitome of Kerala architecture.
-It is famous for mural paintings, wooden floral carvings and granite flooring.
-The palace shouts out the pride and valour of Travancore dynasty.
+It is famous for mural paintings, wooden floral carvings, and granite flooring.
+The palace shouts out the pride and valor of the Travancore dynasty.

 Napier museum is the right museum to experience the rich cultural heritage of Kerala.
 Napier museum is constructed in the Indo-Saracenic architectural style.
-The museum holds unseen & rare collections of archaeological artefacts, idols, ivory carvings and ancient ornaments.
+The museum holds unseen & rare collections of archaeological artifacts, idols, ivory carvings, and ancient ornaments.

 The Koyikkal Palace is located in Nedumangad.
-The two-storey palace houses two museums- Numismatic museum and folklore museum.
-The palace is constructed in Kerala style architecture.
-It houses ancient coins, weapons, tools used by carpenters, masonry and other household items.
+The two-story palace houses two museums- Numismatic museum and folklore museum.
+The palace is constructed in Kerala-style architecture.
+It houses ancient coins, weapons, tools used by carpenters, masonry, and other household items.

 Waterfalls & Dams

-Thiruvananthapuram is famous for picturesque nature, gushing waterfalls and brimming dams.
-Meenmutty Falls, Vazhvanthol Falls, Aruvikkara Dam and Neyyar Dam.
+Thiruvananthapuram is famous for its picturesque nature, gushing waterfalls, and brimming dams.
+Meenmutty Falls, Vazhvanthol Falls, Aruvikkara Dam, and Neyyar Dam.

-Vazhvanthol Waterfall is an ideal choice for adventurous trekking spot near Thiruvananthapuram city.
+Vazhvanthol Waterfall is an ideal choice for adventurous trekking spots near Thiruvananthapuram city.
 Take a trip through the jade forest and refresh your mind.

 The Neyyar Dam lies 32 km from Thiruvananthapuram.
-It is a picturesque picnic spot for families, solo travellers and friends.
-The Neyyar Dam boast of a crocodile rehabilitation & research centre, a lion safari park, a deer park and a beautiful watch park.
+It is a picturesque picnic spot for families, solo travelers, and friends.
+The Neyyar Dam boasts a crocodile rehabilitation & research center, a lion safari park, a deer park, and a beautiful watch park.
 You may also visit Neyyar Wildlife Sanctuary which is home to rare flora and fauna.

 Aruvikkara Dam is a good place to spend a day out.
-You may enjoy boat riding, go for a picnic at the small park with a artificials waterfall.
+You may enjoy boat riding, go for a picnic at the small park with an artificial waterfall.

 Hill Stations And Wildlife Sanctuaries

-Thiruvananthapuram is one of the most visited places in Kerala holiday packages for its rich cultural heritage, traditional architecture, the historical relevance and picturesque landscapes.
-Funday Holidays offers you the best Package Tour s in Kerala.
+Thiruvananthapuram is one of the most visited places in Kerala holiday packages for its rich cultural heritage, traditional architecture, historical relevance, and picturesque landscapes.
+Funday Holidays offers you the best package tours in Kerala.